 A good first step in determining how to shepard the transformation from caterpillar to butterfly is to imagine your effort on a newstand kiosk in a departures airside and wondering if anyone would look twice based on eye appeal.
 Lets dig into the fluctuating state of newsletter physiology.

 5 Essentials of Interactive Newsletter Publishing

 This 2-color, four page B2B direct mail piece was typical of the genre for years and filled an important slot in the marketing plan.

-It’s only been a few years since newsletter meant a lone 11"x17" sheet of Carnival 60# offset, folded once to yield four, one or two-color pages just like this entirely analog B2B version (right).
+It’s only been a few years since a newsletter meant a lone 11"x17" sheet of Carnival 60# offset, folded once to yield four, one or two-color pages just like this entirely analog B2B version (right).
 The first digital publishing software – for many, Microsoft Word (copy) and Aldus Pagemaker (layout) – would revolutionize every aspect of marketing.

-Format options now include an amazing array of publishing solutions: email, HTML, PDFs, eBooks, ePubs, digital and print are all part of a well equipped communications toolbox.
+Format options now include an extensive array of publishing solutions: email, HTML, PDFs, eBooks, ePubs, digital and print are all part of a well equipped communications toolbox.
 Chances are good you’ll want to engage more than one (repurpose) for comprehensive coverage.

 1) Document Length: If It’s Too Long, Turn the Page

 A low bandwidth overhead combined with a pleasing graphic display makes using HTML for eBlast distribution popular.
 That said, a major drawback when used for newsletters longer than, say, one page is that long documents are awkard to scroll through (down).
 Build is usually in Adobe software like Dreamweaver or InDesign, hand coded, or created using any number of email delivery sources with built-in templates.